AvionShea/opulence-banking/README.md

 ## <a name="introduction">Introduction</a>

-Built with Next.js, Lotus Banking is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
+Built with Next.js, Opulence Banking is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

 ## <a name="tech-stack">Tech Stack</a>